folkengine/smartcitiesdata-wiki/Architecture.md

 While all records are inserted into the data store, streaming records are also re-published to a web socket for external consumers to take advantage of the real time updates to the data once they've been sanitized or transformed by the platform.
 This is done by another Elixir Phoenix web application, [Discovery Streams](https://github.com/Datastillery/smartcitiesdata/tree/master/apps/discovery_streams), taking advantage of Phoenix's native first-class support for web sockets.
 The data messages are read off the same queue Forklift draws from and pushes them to a dedicated web socket.

 The [discovery application names](https://github.com/Datastillery/smartcitiesdata/wiki/Names#discovery-apistreamsui) explained.

-## Profile
-The overall platform itself generates valuable insights about the data it processes just in the course of that processing and this is calculated by [Flair](https://github.com/Datastillery/smartcitiesdata/tree/master/apps/flair) based on timestamps and other observations of the data inserted periodically throughout the pipeline.

-Flair performs regular inserts of the resulting data into metadata tables also stored in S3 via the PrestoDB engine.

 The [flair name](https://github.com/Datastillery/smartcitiesdata/wiki/Names#flair) explained.